seale61/weather-project-backend/README.md

 # weather-project-backend
-## Weather Tracking Tutorial - Part 1
+## Full Stack Development Tutorial - Part 1
 This is a tutorial for creating two nodejs scripts:
 * weather.js - collects current weather data from openweathermap.org and stores it in a table called weather_history_hourly.
 This script will be run via crontab using a shell script every 60 minutes in order to create historical weather data.
 * weather_daily.js - processes the data and stores the highs and lows for the previous date (or a given date) in a table called weather_history_daily.
 The script will be run once a day at 12:05 AM via crontab using shell script.